-A major aspect to infuse in our school culture in order to make Monte Bella Elementary a high performing school is high parental involvement.
-There are many meetings that we must hold to meet compliance with state and federal regulations.
-Having parents attend these important parent meetings is critical to the academic success of the school.
-We ask all of our parents/guardians to make it a personal goal to at least pick one of the parent groups and attend those meetings at least once a month.
-Examples of parent participation opportunities include, but not limited to are: School Site Council, English Language Advisory Council, Parent Teacher Organization, District Advisory Council, Parent Teacher Conferences, Coffee Klatch, Family Reading and Mathematics Night, Field Trip Chaperoning, Classroom Volunteering, Career Day, Winter Program, Talent Show, PBIS, and Athletics.
+Having parents attend these important parent meetings is critical to the social-emotional and academic success of the students.
+We encourage parents/guardians to attend monthly meetings and workshops that are provided.
+Examples of parent participation opportunities include, but not limited to our School Site Council, Parent-Teacher Organization, Parent-Teacher Conferences, Coffee Klatch, Parenting Partners, Family Meals Challenge, Family Reading and Mathematics Night, Field Trip Chaperoning, Classroom Volunteering, Career Day, Winter Program, Talent Show, and Athletics.

 In order to create extrinsic motivation, the school has implemented a parent involvement Fast Pass program.
 Parents are encouraged to participate in several of the parent meetings as listed above and they receive a Fast Pass after each meeting for their child to use to go to the front of the line at our PBIS store.
-Once a parent fills out the whole passport, they will then qualify for the end of the year incentives like school uniforms and school spirit wear.
+Parents that are actively participating throughout the year in school meetings and activities and are invited to our annual parent appreciation ceremony.

+The latter part of the year, after March 13th of 2020 included remote instruction and in-person activities ceased on campus.
+We still continued virtual meetings for parents.
 For all parent involvement opportunities, please do not hesitate to contact Maria Alvarez, Principal at (831) 770-6000.